michaelfromyeg/vscode-puzzles/extension/README.md

 Here's my plan for near-future development:

-- [ ] Support other programming language starters
+- [x] Support other programming language starters
 - [ ] Make starters better.
 Include unit test templates, for example
-- [ ] Support CTCI problems
+- [ ] Support Cracking the Coding Interview problems
 - [ ] Create a custom, curated list of coding problems to use for this extension

 ## Requirements

 None required!
-Note that Puzzles does create fodlers and files though, so you'll likely want to create a separate workspace on your computer for your work.
+Note that Puzzles does create folders and files though, so you'll likely want to create a separate workspace on your computer for your work.

 ## Extension Settings